Ann Arbor in Russian Literature:

 The symposium will commemorate the 75th anniversary of the birth of U-M Professor Carl R. Proffer (1938-84), an outstanding scholar renowned for his books on Gogol and Nabokov.
-In his brief 46 years Carl Proffer not only contributed tremendously to the field of Russian literature as an author, translator, editor, and publisher, but also put Ann Arbor on the map of Russian literature in perpetuity.
-In 1971 with his wife Ellendea, also a scholar, author, and translator, he co-founded Ardis which became the foremost Western publisher of Russian and Soviet literature, including reprints and translations of classics as well as works banned by the Soviet authorities.
-Symposium presenters will explore Ardis Publishers’ consequential role as a citadel of Russian literature and U-M’s rich legacy as a center for the study of dissent in the Soviet Union and as a refuge for Soviet writers, artists, and political dissidents (including Joseph Brodsky, poet-in-residence at U-M, 1972-81).
+In his brief 46 years Carl Proffer contributed to the field of Russian literature as an author, translator, editor, and publisher, and put Ann Arbor on the map of Russian literature in perpetuity.
+In 1971 with his wife Ellendea, also a scholar, author, and translator, he founded Ardis which became the foremost Western publisher of Russian and Soviet literature, including reprints and translations of classics as well as works banned by the Soviet authorities.
+Symposium presenters will explore Ardis Publishers’ consequential role as a citadel of Russian literature and U-M’s rich legacy as a center for the study of dissent in the Soviet Union and as a refuge for Soviet writers and artists (including Joseph Brodsky, poet-in-residence at U-M, 1972-81).

 This program is part of an ongoing CREES/WCED Pluralism in Politics and Culture initiative focusing on contemporary cultural, legal, political, and economic manifestations of political pluralism, past and present.

-University of Michigan sponsors: Center for Russian, East European, and Eurasian Studies; Weiser Center for Emerging Democracies; Department of Slavic Languages and Literatures; College of Literature, Science, and the Arts; Department of English; Department of Comparative Literature; Department of English; Institute for the Humanities; International Institute; Office of the Vice President for Research; Slavic, East European, and Eurasian Collection, University Library; Special Collections Library, University Library; and Zell Visiting Writers Series.
+University of Michigan sponsors: Center for Russian, East European, and Eurasian Studies; Weiser Center for Emerging Democracies; Department of Slavic Languages and Literatures; College of Literature, Science, and the Arts; Department of Comparative Literature; Department of English; Department of History; Eisenberg Institute for Historical Studies; Institute for the Humanities; International Institute; Horace H. Rackham School of Graduate Studies; Office of the Vice President for Research; Slavic, East European, and Eurasian Collection, University Library; Special Collections Library, University Library; and Zell Visiting Writers Series.

 Koessler Room, Michigan League, 911 N. University St., Ann Arbor